 Plenty of room in the Dirt and SOLO and DUO will have the closest accommodations

 When registering please choose an ROW or area offered.
 Its up to you to come in anytime Thursday afternoon on to grab your space!
 Please allow room for emergency access!

 This event takes quite a few people to make it run smoothly and racers and volunteers have stepped up over the years and each team of 4 or Team of 5 or Corporate is required to supply 1 volunteer for a 2 HR shift.
 You will be asked when checking in on this 2 hr time frame to support

-Being that the laps are an 50 minutes to 1:15 this should work out great for all who attend to keep the price of this event in check and assist with aid stations.
-After July 1st please e-mail me and indicate your shift that you would like starting at 10am Saturday.
+Being that the laps are 50 minutes to 1:15 this should work out great for all who attend to keep the price of this event in check and assist with check in stations.
+After July 1st please e-mail me and indicate your shift that you would like starting at 9am Saturday.

-The Course is a mix of fast cinder doubletrack and sweet twisty, fun singletrack for 10.5 miles each time around.
-New course map posted soon!
+The Course is a mix of fast cinder doubletrack and sweet twisty, fun singletrack for 11 miles each time around.

 The course winds from Wanoga Sno-Park and takes place on COTA built Tiddlywinks/Kiwa Butte and Dinah Moe Humm and some cinder cone trails before the return to Wangoa.